mrcnski/believeobey.live/_posts/2025-05-17-speculation-terre-de-iesso.md

 It looks like the Erythraean Sea is to the east of the seven mountains.

 {% include verse.html
-text="I saw seven rivers on the earth larger than all the rivers: one of them coming from the west pours its waters into the Great Sea.
-And these two come from the north to the sea and pour their waters into the Erythraean Sea in the east.
+text="I saw seven rivers on the earth larger than all the rivers: one of them coming from the west pours its waters into the **Great Sea**.
+And these two come from the north to the sea and pour their waters into the **Erythraean Sea in the east**.
 And the remaining, four come forth on the side of the north to their own sea, two of them to the Erythraean Sea, and two into the Great Sea and discharge themselves there" verse="Enoch 77:5-7" url="https://parallel.thebookofenoch.info/#77"
 %}